 Exploring Vatnshellir you‘ll descend into a subterranean world of stalactites, stalagmites, and strange lava formations.
 The glow of your headlight may form eerie shapes and shadows, which dance across the walls of the cave.
 The caving is short, very easy, and suitable for everyone.

 Black Sand Beach Djúpalónssandur

 From the curious underworld of Vatnshellir, we continue to Djúpalónssandur, a black-pebbled beach that offers stark views out to the sea and fascinating histories of shipwrecks and adventure.

 Departing Djúpalónssandur beach we travel past impressive landscapes, towards the northern side of Snæfellsnes peninsula.
-Grundarfjörður fishing village is the next stop.
+Our first stop there is the small town of Ólafsvík, where we will take a bathroom break and maybe get some refreshments.
+After that, we stop at Grundarfjörður fishing village is the next stop.
 Surrounded by particularly beautiful mountains.
 The area is home to one of the peninsula‘s most photographed iconic landmarks Kirkjufell.
-This symmetrical mountain towers 463 m (1519 ft) up from the shoreline, “church mount” is it's name translated to English and you can see why.
+This symmetrical mountain towers 463 m (1519 ft) up from the shoreline, “church mount” is its name translated to English and you can see why.

-Out of Grundarfjörður the route lies across a lava field named Berserkjahraun.
-According to Viking legends this is the place where two Swedish "berserkers“ forged Iceland‘s first road and over to the south side of the peninsula through a highland pass.
+Out of Grundarfjörður, the route lies across a lava field named Berserkjahraun.
+According to Viking legends, this is the place where two Swedish "berserkers“ forged Iceland‘s first road, which went over to the south side of the peninsula through a highland pass.

 On the way a short stop is made at a viewpoint where you can take a short walk down to a small and beautiful waterfall.